Older Adult Financial Abuse and Exploitation

 "The fraudulent or otherwise illegal, unauthorized, or improper act... that uses the resources of an elder for monetary or personal benefit, profit, or gain, or that results in depriving an elder the rightful access to, or use of, benefits, resources, belongings, or assets."

-- Increased dependence on caregivers and family members
+- Increased dependence on caregivers and family members in positions of trust

-- Tendency to have more financial assets
+- Tendency to have more financial and real estate assets

 This is especially the case where an older individual suffers from dementia or some other mental incapacity that weakens their ability to make sound financial decisions.